 - In July 1777, Major General Arthur St. Clair evacuated Fort Ticonderoga, which allowed General John Burgoyne to capture it unopposed.
 Congress was furious with Schuyler for allowing St. Clair to leave the fort unprotected, especially the faction that favored Gates.

 - However, by removing the troops, Schuyler was able to draw Burgoyne from Skenesborough down the Hudson River, which turned into a logistical nightmare for the British.

 - Schuyler sent a force under the command of Benedict Arnold to help end the British siege of Fort Stanwix.
-Arnold only had about 700 men with him, but the British, under the command of Brigadier General Barry St. Leger, thought he had 3,000.
+Arnold only had about 700 men with him, but the British, under the command of Brigadier General Barry St. Leger, believed he had around 3,000.
 By the time St. Leger abandoned the siege, it was too late for him to provide support to Burgoyne at Saratoga.

 - Congress replaced Schuyler with Horatio Gates on August 4, 1777.

 - As the British approached the Schuyler homestead in Saratoga, Catherine had the crops burned, so the British could not use them.